Learn About Our Mission

 Seek heroin treatment before an overdose occurs.

-Keep naloxone at hand when your loved one is using heroin.
+Keep naloxone (nasal spray) at hand when your loved one is using heroin.
+Naloxone can help reverse an opioid overdose.

-The first stage of heroin treatment is enrolling in a detox center that usually works hand in hand with other treatment centers to offer the best chance of recovering.
+The first step in heroin treatment is to join a detox center.
+These centers often work closely with other treatment facilities.
+This teamwork gives patients the best chance to recover.
 These centers may be outpatient, residential, and inpatient treatment centers.

 Our caring treatment navigators are standing by 24 hours a day, 7 days a week ready to help you or your loved one.
 When you call Rolling Hills Recovery Center you can trust that you will find the help you need – at no cost or obligation to choose our program.
 Get started right now.